 Transfer students may fulfill the General Education Requirements with courses from their former institution that have been approved for this purpose by Oakland University.
-In such cases, a three semester-hour transfer course may serve as the required course in a particular knowledge area, general education credits, and all 10 knowledge areas must be represented for graduation.
-Transfer students must complete the writing intensive in the major course and the capstone course at Oakland University.
-However, transfer students are exempt from the writing intensive in general education requirement.
+In such cases, a three semester-hour transfer course may serve as the required course in a particular knowledge area, General Education credits, and all 10 knowledge areas must be represented for graduation.
+Transfer students must complete the Writing Intensive in the Major course and the Capstone course at Oakland University.
+However, transfer students are exempt from the Writing Intensive in General Education requirement.

-Transfer students pursuing any major in the College of Arts and Sciences should refer to the Policies and Procedures section in the College portion of the catalog for College of Arts and Sciences College exploratory requirement that must be met in addition to General Education Requirements.
+Transfer students pursuing any major in the College of Arts and Sciences should refer to the Policies and Procedures section in the College portion of the catalog for College of Arts and Sciences Exploratory requirement that must be met in addition to General Education Requirements.